New ACLs (Pro)

 How to Add ACLs in NetmakerCopied!

-Navigate to the Access Control tab in your Netmaker network.
+Navigate to the Access Control interface of your network.

 Click on Try New ACL to proceed.